Frequently Asked Questions - Wyoming Mechanics Lien

 On a private project, the Wyoming mechanics' lien places an encumbrance on the property that makes it difficult to resell or re-finance the property without first removing the mechanics lien.

-LienItNow.com prepares, files and serves Wyoming Amendments to mechanics' lien Claims for a fee of $250.00.
+LienItNow.com prepares, files and serves Wyoming Amendments to mechanics' lien Claims.
 Amendments to a mechanics' lien claim are often needed when something about the claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.

-LienItNow.com prepares, files and serves Wyoming Discharges of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves Wyoming Discharges of mechanics' lien Claims.
 Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of mechanics' lien Claim should be filed.

-LienItNow.com prepares, files and serves extensions of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves extensions of mechanics' lien Claims.
 All lien claims expire after a certain period of time, and filing an extension of the mechanics' lien claim prolongs the expiration date.
 Wyoming law, however, does not permit an extension of mechanics' lien claims.

-LienItNow.com prepares, files and serves Wyoming Bond Claims for a fee of $275.00.
+LienItNow.com prepares, files and serves Wyoming Bond Claims.
 Bond claims can only be filed on a project where the owner, contractor or subcontractor has obtained a payment bond to ensure that every contractor receives payment for the work performed on the Project.
 The payment bonds issued by sureties for construction projects have specific timing requirements, but most require claimants to submit claims against the bond within sixty to ninety days from the claimants' last date of work.
 Bond claims are as or more effective than a lien claim because the payment bond acts as a guarantee that payment will be made for work properly completed.

-LienItNow.com prepares, files and serves Wyoming Pre-Notices for bond claims for a fee of $50.00.
+LienItNow.com prepares, files and serves Wyoming Pre-Notices for bond claims.
 Depending on the terms of the payment bond, pre-notices may or may not be required.
 LienItNow.com recommends that, prior to or immediately after starting work or delivering materials to a project, subcontractors and suppliers, file a pre-notice that it is a potential beneficiary of the construction project's bond.